TreantBG/galactic-code-quest/README.md

   speed, cargo capacity, and other key attributes to unlock new possibilities.
   Embark on this epic journey through space, utilizing these functions effectively to chart your own path, uncover hidden treasures, and become a legendary explorer of the cosmos.

+# Special Rules
+**Mine**
+  - Planet can be mined only once
+  - In a system can be mined only 2 planets

+**Scan**
+- Scans are free
+- Scans can see limited information about the system depends on the scanner level

 # Travel Grid